LauraVEkris/openrowingmonitor/docs/installation.md

 ```

 Just answer the questions from the script and OpenRowingMonitor will be installed for you completely.

+> [!TIP]
+> Sometimes, the process can fail due to network issues.
+Starting the installation process again should finish the install as intended.

 <!-- markdownlint-disable-next-line no-inline-html -->
 <details>